InSyncWithFoo/ryecharm/README.md

 ## Usage

-If you already have Ruff, uv and/or Rye installed, you can start using this plugin the moment you install it.
+If you already have Ruff, uv, ty and/or Rye installed, you can start using this plugin the moment you install it.
 The executables will be automatically detected.